-We want to work with our employees and suppliers to ensure compliance with this charter.
-Should any supplier become aware of or have a belief that a NWG employee or anyone acting on behalf of NWG (including suppliers) have engaged in illegal or improper conduct or are not complying with the principles of this charter then they should report the matter by calling our independent Whistleblowing line on 0800 915 1571.
+NWG want to work with its employees and suppliers to ensure compliance with this charter.
+Should any supplier become aware of or have a belief that a NWG employee or anyone acting on behalf of NWG (including suppliers) have engaged in illegal or improper conduct or are not complying with the principles of this charter then they should report the matter to NWG.
+To report the matter to NWG you can call NWG's independent Whistleblowing line on 0800 915 1571.
 All reports will be treated confidentially.